 The monitor will display images from the 3 cameras in a number of ways- it will show one camera feed for some seconds, then move on to the next feed, then the third etc. This means you can only get to see one camera’s pictures for a few seconds before it moves on.
 Or, it will show all 3 feeds at the same time- but each feed takes up a quarter of the screen…so viewing on a phone or tablet is more difficult because the pictures are small.
 I am trying both methods.
 Which one you get to see will depend upon a number of factors- if you want to comment then feel free to do so, either via the Blog page on this site or by email- see the Contact page.

 They sometimes are reluctant to visit if it’s raining hard!
 However, mice-and cats -can still often be seen whatever the weather.

-I would like to thank the tech support team (especially Chris) at spycameracctv.com in Bristol for their help and advice.
+I would like to thank the tech support team (especially Chris and Alex) at spycameracctv.com in Bristol for their help and advice.
 That is from where I bought the cameras.

 Have completely abandoned the Badger Cam thing.
 Am uploading to my Facebook page (simongordonwheeler) any videos worth looking at.

 Recently two badgers mated by the garden gate- which was filmed and is on Facebook now.
 Otherwise it’s just videos of them wandering around, eating peanuts, bread, scraps we put out.

 I have (I hope only temporarily) abandoned the BadgerCams live feed.
 It was too messy technically for me.